-- (1) Perpetual easement(s) of no less than 50 feet in width dedicated to James City County or another group approved by the county adjoining any road designated as a community character corridor on the Comprehensive Plan which shall be left in a natural, undisturbed state. - (2) Buffer area(s) of no less than 50 feet around an RMA wetland as measured from the landward edge of the wetland. - (3) Preservation of any archaeological site, any landmark registered in the Virginia Landmarks Register, the National Register of Historic Places or National Historic Site register.

-- (4) Preservation of any developable area demonstrated to be a habitat for any endangered, rare or threatened species of plant or wildlife so designated by the federal government, the State of Virginia (as referenced by the county's Natural Areas Inventory or listed in Virginia's Endangered Species, (Virginia Department of Game and Inland Fishertes, 1991)), where preservation of such area is not required by local, state or federal law. - (5) Bikeways, bike paths, hiking trails, greenways or other similar amenity, excluding sidewalks. - (6) Public or private picnic areas, parks, plazas or other gathering areas.
+- (1) Perpetual easement(s) of no less than 50 feet in width dedicated to James City County or another group approved by the county adjoining any road designated as a community character corridor on the Comprehensive Plan which shall be left in a natural, undisturbed state. - (2) Buffer area(s) of no less than 50 feet around a Resources Management Area wetland as measured from the landward edge of the wetland. - (3) Preservation of any archaeological site, any landmark registered in the Virginia Landmarks Register, the National Register of Historic Places or National Historic Site register. - (4) Preservation of any developable area demonstrated to be a habitat for any endangered, rare or threatened species of plant or wildlife so designated by the federal government, the State of Virginia (as referenced by the county's Natural Areas Inventory or listed in Virginia's Endangered Species, (Virginia Department of Game and Inland Fisheries, 1991)), onsite that is set aside to meet the county's natural resource policy where preservation of such area is not required by other local, state or federal law. - (5) Bikeways, bike paths, hiking trails, greenways or other similar amenity, excluding sidewalks. - (6) Public or private picnic areas, parks, plazas or other gathering areas.